evandeilton/OptimalBinningWoE/README.md

 [![R-CMD-check](https://github.com/evandeilton/OptimalBinningWoE/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/evandeilton/OptimalBinningWoE/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The OptimalBinningWoE package offers a robust and flexible implementation of optimal binning and Weight of Evidence (WoE) calculation for data analysis and predictive modeling.
+OptimalBinningWoE package offers a robust and flexible implementation of optimal binning and Weight of Evidence (WoE) calculation for data analysis and predictive modeling.
 This package is particularly useful for data preparation in credit scoring models but can be applied in other statistical modeling projects.

 ## Installation